sol/doctest/README.markdown

 The easiest way to tell Doctest about GHC extensions is to use [LANGUAGE pragmas] [language-pragma] in your source files.

-Alternatively you can pass any GHC options to Doctest with `--optghc`.
+Alternatively you can pass any GHC options to Doctest, e.g.:

-    doctest --options=-cpp Foo.hs
+    doctest -cpp Foo.hs

 ### Cabal integration